Polymathing/Polymathing/README.md

 ### Howdy partner, I'm Maicon ✌️:man_technologist:

 :scientist::books: As a graduate student and programming aficionado, my raison d'être is to help people live a better life through technology!
 I've been working mainly on Machine Learning and Deep Learning projects.
-Currently I am learning HTML5, CSS and JavaScript.
+Currently I am going deeper into web applications making use of HTML5, CSS and JavaScript.
 "Little by little a little becomes a lot!"

 Check out my latest project: